LucasDelfino92/morrowindsharp/wjsetup.md

 > ℹ️ Unlike the other tools, it's not necessary to specify a **Start In** field for Wrye Mash.

-## FINISHING TOUCHES
+# FINISHING TOUCHES

-Having installed all the mods in the, we proceed to the finishing touches.
-These finishing touches are, broadly speaking, steps you should always take when installing new mods.
-Having installed Morrowind Sharp with Wabbajack, these are the steps we need to take care of next.
+Having installed Morrowind Sharp with Wabbajack, there are a number of steps we need to take care of next.

 - **Synchronizing mod masters**
   Unsynchronized mod masters can cause many annoying in-game warnings that are harmless by themselves, but annoying in the long run.